DonaldKellett/Osiver/API.md

 The operation was successful.
 The server should return an array of objects, each containing the following fields:

 - `"id"`: The ID number associated with the question set, e.g. `17`
+- `"created"`: The date at which the question set was created in `yyyy-mm-dd` format, e.g. `"2021-03-31"`
 - `"graded"`: A boolean value indicating whether the question set is graded
 - `"deadline"`: The deadline for the question set in `yyyy-mm-dd` format if the set is graded, e.g. `"2021-12-31"`.
 This field is only present for graded question sets
 - `"timeLimit"`: The time limit for the question set in seconds, e.g. `300`